Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 The Passamaquoddy language is

-song-like and has complicated verbs with many parts.
+musical and has complicated verbs with many parts.
 You can listen to the Maine dialect being spoken

 here

-and read a Passamaquoddy picture glossary here.
+and read a Passamaquoddy picture dictionary here.

 If you'd like to learn a few easy Passamaquoddy words, tan kahk is a friendly greeting and